Geoff Paine: Theatre

 In April 2000, Paine starred in the stage production of The Linda Blair Witch Project at the Melbourne Town Hall.
-He then appeared in theatre production of It's A Dad Thing! for its Australian tour.
+He then appeared in theatre production of It's a Dad Thing! for its Australian tour.
 In 2011, he wrote and acted a play show titled Unpack This, which debuted at the Melbourne Fringe Festival.
 The show was based on Paine's own experience attending a one day anger management work shop following a dispute with a neighbour.
 His show then went on tour around Victoria.
 In 2019, Paine and Mann worked together again creating their own improvisational show Mann Up and Take the Paine.
 The show, which also served as an acting class, played during the Melbourne International Comedy Festival.

-Personal life
+Other work

-Paine is the youngest of six children.
-He graduated from Victorian College of the Arts in 1985.
-Paine later became the father of twins.
-Outside of acting, Paine secured work as a content curator and blogger at Monash University.
+Outside of acting, Paine has worked as a content curator and blogger at Monash University since 2016.
 Other jobs include time as a consultant for ABC and the Seven Network.
 He also created his own independent production company producing corporate communications for retail, government and non-profit organisations.
 Paine is the Councillor for Wingrove Ward in the Nillumbik Council and is currently serving the 2020-2024 term.

+Personal life

+Paine is the youngest of six children.
+Paine is the father of twins.